gunthercox/ChatterBot/docs/large-language-models.rst

 because in general it allows us to offload processing of other complex tasks, there is likely a strong use case here.

+Both interestingly and continently, ChatterBot's existing architecture used for its logic adapters is already very similar to approaches used to provide additional tools to LLMs.
+The Model Context Protocol (MCP) supported by a `range of MCP server implementations <https://github.com/punkpeye/awesome-mcp-servers?tab=readme-ov-file#what-is-mcp>`_ currently seems like a strong candidate for this.

+.. list-table:: Comparison of ChatterBot Architectures
+   :class: table-justified
+   :header-rows: 1

+   * - Classic ChatterBot (Logic Adapters)
+     - LLM with MCP
+   * - .. image:: _static/dialog-processing-flow.svg
+     - .. image:: _static/dialog-processing-flow-llm.svg

 **Phase 4:**

 * ☐ LLM integration with the ChatterBot training process

-The ideal outcome for this phase would be the ability to use the existing training pipelines to fine tune LLMs.
+The ideal outcome for this phase would be the ability to use the existing training pipelines to fine-tune LLMs.
 It isn't clear yet if this will be possible to do with common hardware, but right now this is the goal.
 An alternative may be to use a RAG approach to allow the LLM to access the chat bot's database when generating responses.